fsiamp/leadtabs/README.md

 ### Remarks

-LEADtabs Generator is an obfuscated guitar riff generator which:<br>
+LEADtabs is an obfuscated guitar riff generator which:<br>
 **creates random guitar tabs<br>
 **uses notes up to the 20th fret<br>
 **is very simple in usage<br>